Facebook shouldn’t block you from finding friends on competitors

 Google didn’t want to stop users from legitimately exporting their contacts, so it just put up a strongly worded warning to Gmail users: “Trap my contacts now: Hold on a second.
 Are you super sure you want to import your contact information for your friends into a service that won’t let you get it out? . . .
 Although we strongly disagree with this data protectionism, the choice is yours.
 Because, after all, you should have control over your data.”
 And Google offered to let you “Register a complaint over data protectionism.”

-8 years later, Facebook has grown from a scrappy upstart chasing Google to become one of the biggest, most powerful players on the Internet.
-And it’s still teaching users how to snatch their Gmail contacts’ email addresses while only letting you export the names of your friends unless they opt-in through an obscure setting because it considers contact info they’ve shared as their data, not yours.
+Eight years later, Facebook has grown from a scrappy upstart chasing Google to become one of the biggest, most powerful players on the internet.
+And it’s still teaching users how to snatch their Gmail contacts’ email addresses while only letting you export the names of your friends — unless they opt-in through an obscure setting, because it considers contact info they’ve shared as their data, not yours.
 Whether you should be allowed to upload other people’s contact info to a social network is a bigger question.
 But it is blatant data portability hypocrisy for Facebook to encourage users to import that data from other apps but not export it.

 In some respects, it’s good that you can’t mass-export the email addresses of all your Facebook friends.
 That could enable spamming, which probably isn’t what someone had in mind when they added you as friend on Facebook.
-They could always block, unfriend, or mute you, but they can’t get their email address back.
+They could always block, unfriend or mute you, but they can’t get their email address back.
 Facebook is already enduring criticism about how it handled data privacy in the wake of the Cambridge Analytica scandal.

-Yet the idea that you could find your Facebook Friends on other apps is a legitimate reason for the platform to exist.
+Yet the idea that you could find your Facebook friends on other apps is a legitimate reason for the platform to exist.
 It’s one of the things that’s made Facebook Login so useful and popular.
-Facebook’s API lets certain apps check to see if your Facebook Friends have already signed up, so you can easily follow them or send them a connection request.
+Facebook’s API lets certain apps check to see if your Facebook friends have already signed up, so you can easily follow them or send them a connection request.
 But Facebook has rescinded that option when it senses true competition.

-Data Protectionism
+Data protectionism

 Twitter is the biggest example.
 Facebook didn’t and still doesn’t let you see which of your Facebook friends are on Twitter, even though it has seven times as many users.
 Twitter co-founder Ev Williams, frustrated in 2010, said that “They see their social graph as their core asset, and they want to make sure there’s a win-win relationship with anybody who accesses it.”